 Another way to share your case studies is through the use of emails.
-If you have a case study that you think a potential client would be particularly interested in (maybe they are from the same industry or have closely worked with this business before) then consider emailing them a link to this case study after an introductory meeting or sales call.
+If you have a case study that you think a potential client would be particularly interested in (maybe they are from the same industry or have worked closely with this business before) then consider emailing them a link to the relevant case study after an introductory meeting or sales call.

 Finally, you could produce these case studies in a print format to use in client meetings, display at conferences and hand out at industry events.
-You could also repurpose your case study into an infographic or video to encourage different types of people to view and engage.
+You could also repurpose your case study and create an infographic or video to encourage different types of people to view and engage.

 Some good examples

 We have used many of the techniques discussed above when designing and creating case study pages for our clients.

 For example, 2bm’s case studies are separated by the headings ‘the requirement’, ‘the challenge’ and ‘the solution’.
 The solution is broken down into bullet points and the customer quote is highlighted in a different format to make it stand out.

 In Morecroft’s projects, the main points of the case study are highlighted in a different format to the right of the screen, including the client, location and services provided, and the client quote is in a prominent position at the bottom of the case study.

 If you need more help to design or produce your case studies, we will be happy to help or advise you – just get in touch.